agnesoft/agdb/docs/guide.md

 Lastly we have seen that the queries can be simple, readable, statically checked and completely native while still providing complex functionality such as filtering through conditions, paging, ordering etc. Moreover while the features of object queries won't make them 100 % correct they eliminate entire categories of issues like syntax errors, type errors, security issues, certain logic errors etc.

 For the comprehensive overview of all queries see the [query reference](queries.md).
+For the code used in this guide see [tests/guide.rs](../tests/guide.rs).